-The recycled water will be used to irrigate the golf course, sports fields and open spaces in Tuncurry.
-Currently the sporting fields, golf course and open spaces in Tuncurry mainly use groundwater for irrigation - along with a small amount of town water.
+The recycled water is used to irrigate the golf course, sports fields and open spaces in Tuncurry.
+Previously these areas used mainly groundwater for irrigation - along with a small amount of town water.

-The treated effluent from the Hallidays Point STP is pumped to a storage reservoir at the new Recycled Water Treatment Plant.
-Here it receives further treatment, including membrane filtration and chlorination disinfection to ensure water meets the quality required for irrigation with unrestricted access under the Australian Guidelines for Water Recycling.
+The treated effluent from the Hallidays Point STP is pumped to a storage reservoir at the recycled water treatment plant.
+From here it receives further treatment, including membrane filtration and chlorination disinfection to ensure water meets the quality required for irrigation with unrestricted access under the Australian Guidelines for Water Recycling.

 The scheme is part of the National Water Security Plan for Cities and Towns Program and the Urban Sustainability Program.

 The scheme involves the supply of recycled water to the fields at the North Tuncurry Sports Complex, the Tuncurry Cemetery, the Tuncurry Golf Course, the South Street fields, the Tuncurry Education Campus, and the Sporties entrance area.